adrium/icsinviter/README.md

 - Events are identified by this property and compared with events in the state file
 - New events in the feed are sent
 - Missing events in the feed are cancelled
-- Old events that are in the past are neither sent nor cancelled
+- Filtered events are neither sent nor cancelled

 ### var